The Open Championship: TheOpen.com

 The Open provides limited coverage for free on its website including highlights, featured groups, featured holes, and radio coverage.
 The Open's local rights holders usually provide these feeds as part of their broadcast package.

 Rest of the world

 The Open produces a 'world feed' for use by international broadcasters if they require.
-The other large golf markets in a similar time zone as the U.K. are the rest of Europe (where Sky, the U.K. broadcast company often has a presence), and South Africa where it is covered by SuperSport.
+The other large golf markets in a similar time zone as the UK are the rest of Europe (where Sky, the UK broadcast company often has a presence), and South Africa where it is covered by SuperSport.

 Japan, South Korea, Australia, New Zealand and increasingly China are markets with high media interest in golf and the Open, but the time zone means the prime coverage is shown in the early hours of the morning.